any-docs/css/content/reference/properties/counter-reset/index.md

 The `counter-reset` property can create both regular and, in browsers that support it, reversed counters.
 You can create multiple regular and reversed counters, each separated by a space.
 Counters can be a standalone name or a space-separated name-value pair.

 > [!WARNING]
 > There is [a difference between `counter-reset` and `counter-set` properties](/guides/Counter_styles/Using_counters#difference_between_counter-set_and_counter-reset).
-After creating a counter using `counter-reset`, you can adjust its value by using the {{cssxref("counter-set")}} property.
+After creating a counter using `counter-reset`, you can adjust its value by using the `counter-set` property.
 This is counterintuitive because, despite its name, the `counter-reset` property is used for creating and initializing counters, while the `counter-set` property is used for resetting the value of an existing counter.

 Setting `counter-increment: none` on a selector with greater specificity overrides the creation of the named counter set on selectors with lower specificity.